Piratbyran Co-Founder Says Stop DDoSing Polish Sites 140

 Great job, anonymous!

 And yet after that meeting to "reconsider" things (original source here [washingtonpost.com] after you wade through 3 links), the Polish government decided to go ahead anyways (source: here [globalvoicesonline.org].
 Note the date: today, and after the meeting referenced in the first link).
 To be fair, he does say they are going to attach a clause about how to interpret the law (right after saying it doesn't change anything at all) and that they will consult the public "broadly".
-Somehow, I just can't bring myself to believe either of those will have an
+Somehow, I just can't bring myself to believe either of those will have any real impact.

 So, nope, Anonymous didn't really do anything.